 We hope you’ll take the time to explore the framework below and to follow us on facebook and twitter where you can keep in the loop as things develop.
-We also encourage you to email the founder at Trevor@REACHforCommunity.org if you’re inspired to volunteer some time to develop this site — or if you simply have an individual or organization that exemplifies one of these framework focus areas that you’d like to spotlight.
+We also encourage you to email :: info@REACHforCommunity.org :: if you’re inspired to volunteer with us — or if you simply have an individual or organization that exemplifies one of these framework focus areas that you’d like to spotlight.
 Looking forward to telling this story with you.

 REVITALIZE ⇒ ECONOMIC STIMULUS

 Artists are often the front lines of economic renaissance.
 A vibrant culture attracts tourism and developers, with benefits for all sectors.
 Artists in disinvested areas recognize both the power of the arts for urban revitalization, and the responsibility to ensure that the process is accomplished with local community stakeholders, rather than at the expense and displacement of them.

 1 in 6 jobs in LA comes from the creative economy.
 This must be recognized and invested in, as seriously as any other sector of the economy.
 In addition to increased public funding, we envision the development of a permanent funding base for arts & culture: from social enterprises, and other community-oriented business.

 If we want to be effective educators, we need get the arts out of a disconnected silo in education.
 We need our schools to teach science, math, engineering, technology…with the toolbox artists bring to the table.
 We need to change STEM to STEAM.